googleapis/google-cloud-cpp/google/cloud/bigtable/quickstart/README.md

 ### Windows

+To correctly configure the MSVC runtime you should change the CMake minimum required version to 3.15 or add `-DCMAKE_POLICY_DEFAULT_CMP0091=NEW` to the CMake configuration step.

 gRPC [requires][grpc-roots-pem-bug] an environment variable to configure the trust store for SSL certificates, you can download and configure this using: